NotePlan/plugins/jgclark.Reviews/README.md

 - each project title is also an active link which can be clicked to take you to that project note.
 (Or Option-click to open that in a new split window, which keeps the review list open.)

 Other settings:
-- Folders to Include (optional): Specify which folders to include (which includes any of their sub-folders).
+- Folders to Include (optional): Specify which folders to include (which includes any of their sub-folders) as a comma-separated list.
 This match is done anywhere in the folder name, so you could simply say `Project` which would match for `Client A/Projects` as well as `Client B/Projects`.
+Note also:
+  - if you specify the root folder `/` this only includes the root folder itself, and not all its sub-folders.
+  - If empty, all folders will be used apart from those in the next setting.
-- Folders to Ignore (optional): Specify which folders to ignore (which includes any of their sub-folders too).
-This match is done anywhere in the folder name.
+- Folders to Ignore (optional): If 'Folders to use in reviews' above is empty, then this setting specifies folders to ignore (which includes any of their sub-folders too) as a comma-separated list.
+This match is also done anywhere in the folder name.
+Can be empty.
+Note also:
-- Confirm next Review?: When running '/next project review' it asks whether to start the next review.
+  - if you specify the root folder `/` this only ignores the root folder, and not all sub-folders.
+  - the special @Trash, @Templates and @Archive folders are always excluded.
 - Display order for projects: The sort options  are by 'due' date, by 'review' date or 'title'.
 - Display projects grouped by folder?
 Whether to group the projects by their folder.
 - Hide top level folder in output?
 Whether to suppress higher-level folder names in project list headings.